thegreenonion/greenonionPass/README.md

 4. Double-click setup.exe to automaticly install greenonionPass

+WARNING: It is highly recommended for your safety to download always the newest version of greenonionPass!

 # Usage

 1. Enter your master password in the text box at the screen middle.